Support if you’re affected by domestic abuse

 Physical Abuse can include slapping, punching, hitting, kicking and threats with weapons.

-Emotional Abuse includes name calling, intimidation, humiliation, mind games, threats, degradation or being isolated from family and friends.
+Emotional Abuse also known as coercive control includes name calling, intimidation, humiliation, mind games, threats, degradation or being isolated from family and friends.

 Sexual Abuse including rape.